mrtolkien/mrtolkien.github.io/_posts/2020-08-05-python-docker-data-science.md

+---
+layout: post
-# Docker & Python for data science
+title: "Python & Docker for data science"
+categories: development
+---

 Docker is the new be-all-end-all of environment management for software development.
 By providing a concise and heavily customisable way to handle dependencies resolution for multiple programming languages as well as providing a de-facto runtime system for everything, it is slowly but surely supplanting other options.
 WSL2 for Windows in particular is a huge boon for Docker, making it run with close to native performance on Windows.